Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Separating a pair of faces

 We describe how to determine if $x$ and $y$ are separated in $G_X$ outside $P_R$.
 The portions of $X$ that appear outside $P_R$ form a parenthesis of (a subset of) the boundary vertices, illustrated in Figure~\ref{fig:parenthesis}.
-By travelling along $X$ we can label the start and endpoints of these parentheses.
+By walking along $X$ we can label the start and endpoints of these parentheses.
 By walking along the boundary of the subpiece we can label a group of boundary vertices that are not separated by $X$ by pushing the vertices onto a stack with a label corresponding to the start of a parenthesis and popping them off when the end of the parenthesis is reached, labelling the boundary vertices with the corresponding parenthesis.
 Two boundary vertices are not separated if they have the same parenthesis label.
-Hence, whenever we are asked for a distance in $\extDDG_X(x,y)$ we either answer $\infty$ if $x$ and $y$ are not in the same parenthesis, or return $\extDDG(x,y)$ otherwise.
+Hence, whenever we are asked for a distance in $\extDDG_X(x,y)$ we return $\infty$ if $x$ and $y$ are not in the same parenthesis and return $\extDDG(x,y)$ otherwise.
+Computing the parentheses for all the external dense distance graphs (corresponding to the holes and outer boundary of $P$) takes $O(|\partial P_R|)$ time.